laelabaugh/online-shopper-conversion-analysis/README.md

 E-commerce companies invest heavily in driving traffic to their websites, but what really matters in terms of generating revenue is conversion: turning browsers into buyers.
 This analysis looks at 12,330 online shopping sessions to understand what separates visitors who purchase from those who leave empty-handed.

 The dataset captures user behavior across an e-commerce platform, tracking page visits, time spent browsing, bounce rates, and whether each session ended in a purchase.
 By identifying patterns in how buyers behave differently from non-buyers, the business can focus its optimization efforts where they'll have the most impact.
+Beyond identifying patterns, the project builds a predictive model to score sessions by purchase likelihood.

 *This project was conducted in October 2025 and later uploaded to GitHub in January 2026.*